-AGS-4483 Harvest Technology (3 Credits)
+AGS-4483 Harvest and Crop Storage Technology (3 Credits)

-A study of current precision agriculture harvest equipment technology, its function and maintenance, potential, and application.
-Real data sets are evaluated using current harvest technology to make agronomic recommendations.
+A study of current agriculture harvesting and storage equipment technology, its function and maintenance, potential and application.
+Real data sets are evaluated using current harvest and storage technology to make agronomic recommendations.